STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Experiment

+\textbf{Frequency Domain Mean Square Error} In this section, we quantitatively compare STS-GAN with other competitors.
+In the experiments, we use the frequency domain mean square error (FDMSE) as metric to evaluate synthesis effect.
+The frequency domain of an image contains information of the texture \cite{2019FD,FDtexture}.
+Specifically, during the computational process, we first calculate the magnitude based on the image frequency domain, and then proceed with the calculation of mean squared error.
+Table \ref{tab2} shows the performance on the this metric.
+It can be observed that the neural network methods significantly outperform the traditional ones on FDMSE.
+Particularly, STS-GAN and GramGAN are superior to CNN in multiple exemplars, as they adopt GAN, enabling capturing diverse textural information, generating visually similar solid textures.

+Compared to image numerical metrics, the user study provides a closer approximation to the visual quality.
+Thus, to evaluate different methods more intuitively and effectively, we conducted a user study experiment as described below.

-We also conducted a single-blind formal user study \footnote{All volunteers have signed an informed consent form, guaranteeing to make independent and objective choices.} to compare the visual effect between approaches.
-A group of 26 volunteers were given texture exemplars and their corresponding slices from synthesized solid texture by different competitors.
+\textbf{User Study}\footnote{All volunteers have signed an informed consent form, guaranteeing to make independent and objective choices.} We also conducted a single-blind formal user study to compare the visual effect between approaches.
+A group of 26 volunteers was given texture exemplars and their corresponding slices from synthesized solid textures by different competitors.
 They were asked to rank the slices based on their similarity to the corresponding reference exemplar.
-Apart from their corresponding exemplars, the questionnaire contains 20 groups of slices from non-neural networks synthesizers and 20 groups from neural networks ones.
+Apart from their corresponding exemplars, the questionnaire contains 20 groups of slices from non-neural network synthesizers and 20 groups from neural network ones.
 Table \ref{userstudy} exhibits the average ranking for each approach.
-It can be observed that the users are more accepting of our results.
+It can be observed that the average ranking of our method is significantly higher than the other methods, and users are more accepting of our results.
+Experimental results prove our method can generate more realistic solid textures.